 8) How to select a good test automation tool?

 - Wide Test Environment support

 - Robust object identification

-- Object and Image testing abilities
+- Image testing abilities

 - Testing of database